tmogrady/shell-genomics/_episodes/02-the-filesystem.md

 ## Examining the contents of other directories

-By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
+By default, the `ls` command lists the contents of the working directory (i.e. the directory you are in).
 You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
 Navigate to your